 Rhubarb is a summer favorite at our home and deserves a space in your garden.
 Many love it’s tangy, yet sweet flavor when added to pies and preserves, but it has so many more uses and really adds some oomph to your regular recipes.

-One aspect of growing rhubarb is that it is a perennial and will provide you many subsequent harvests after you initially plant it.
+One aspect of growing rhubarb is that it is a perennial and will provide you with many subsequent harvests after you initially plant it.
 Growers of rhubarb advise that it’s best to not harvest any stalks the first year of planting in order for the plant to concentrate on establishing it’s root system.
 In the second year a few stalks can be removed, and the third year harvest fully.
 The rhubarb plant is also extremely versatile in foods and has medicinal purposes as well.
 Here are some delicious recipes to utilize your rhubarb harvest.

 1. Rhubarb Iced Tea